What Else Should I Know?

 Funds on your dining account are specifically allocated for use within HFS food-service facilities based on the dining account level you select.
 These funds are nontransferable and nonrefundable.

 Husky Card account funds are available for use in residence hall laundry facilities, on-campus dining facilities, vending machines, the University Book Store and for campus parking.
 Husky Card account funds are fully refundable.

 Both dining account and Husky Card account funds are accessed with your Husky Card, which also serves as your student ID and building access card.

-Am I required to select a dining account level?
+Am I required to have a dining account?

-If you live in the residence halls, you are required to have a dining account for each quarter in residence unless you live in a dining optional area (2104 House, Mercer Court C or Stevens Court buildings A–D).
+If you live in the residence halls, you are required to have a dining account for each quarter in residence unless you live in a dining optional area (Mercer Court C or Stevens Court buildings A–D, J and M).

 Will unused dining account funds be refunded when I move out?

 Any unused balance on your dining account at the end of autumn quarter is carried forward to winter quarter, and from winter quarter to spring quarter, with the new quarter's allotment added to the existing balance.
 Any unused balance at the end of spring quarter is nonrefundable and nontransferable.
 If you move out of the residence halls before the end of spring quarter, any balance remaining on your dining account will be available for you to use until the end of the quarter during which you move out.

 Facilities and Amenities